pagkly/Zed/Investopedia3/Term Life Insurance.md

 ## Term Life Insurance vs. Permanent Insurance

-The main [differences between a term life insurance policy and a permanent insurance policy, such as universal life insurance](https://www.investopedia.com/ask/answers/205.asp), are the duration of the policy, the accumulation of a cash value, and the cost.3 The right choice for you will depend on your needs; here are some things to consider.
+The main [[differences between a term life insurance policy and a permanent insurance policy, such as universal life insurance]](https://www.investopedia.com/ask/answers/205.asp), are the duration of the policy, the accumulation of a cash value, and the cost.3 The right choice for you will depend on your needs; here are some things to consider.

 ### Cost of premiums